-Group Size and Instructor Ratio: Workshops are limited to a total enrollment of 12 students with the exception of a few specific classes.
-Most workshops are led by one adult teaching artist and one high school or college apprentice.
+Group Size and Instructor Ratio: Camps are limited to a total enrollment of 12 or fewer students with the exception of a few specific camps.
+Most workshops are led by one adult teaching artist and one high school or college Apprentice.

 Payment: Full payment for each workshop, for each participant, plus membership fee if due, is required at time of initial registration.

-Cancellation Procedure: In the rare event that a class has to be cancelled due to low enrollment or other unforeseeable circumstances, you will be notified a minimum of one week before the scheduled start of the class.
+Cancellation Procedure: In the rare event that a class has to be cancelled due to low enrollment or other unforeseeable circumstances, you will be notified as far in advance as possible.

 Scholarships: Writers & Books is committed to making our programs available to all members of the community.
 We offer partial and full scholarships based on need.
-Click here for an application or contact Sarah Brown with questions: email@example.com.
+Click HERE for our secure online scholarship

-Accessibility: Writers & Books welcomes and encourages people with disabilities to participate in our programs!
-Our facility at 740 University Avenue is equipped with a lift and elevators to provide full wheelchair accessibility.
-Accessible parking is available in our lot at the rear of the building near our main entrance off Atlantic Avenue.
+Accessibility: Writers & Books welcomes and encourages people with disabilities to participate in our programs.
 If you would like to make a request for any accommodation, please email us at firstname.lastname@example.org at least 10 days prior to the workshop.